sfhart33/MarBTNgenome/README.md

 If you use any of these methods or data for your own research, please use the following citation:

-*Genome evolution of soft-shell clam transmissible cancer*
+*MANUSCRIPT COMING SOON: Genome evolution of soft-shell clam transmissible cancer*

 <br/><br/>